tobyyoung1971/Ebury-API-playground/flask-ebury-callback-app/README.md

 ```
 gunicorn -w 4 -b 127.0.0.1:5000 "app:create_app()"
 ```
+or if using vscode use Debug tools

 The application will start listening for callbacks from Ebury's API on the specified port.

-To make public so the url can be access externally, use ngrok https://ngrok.com/
+To make public so the url can be access externally, use ngrok https://ngrok.com/ Sign up for an endpoint and get your token, then install and run

 ```
 pip install ngrok
 ngrok config add-authtoken {token}
+ngrok http 5000
 ```
 ## Usage